v1993/cemuhook-protocol/README.md

 Cemuhook is modification for Cemu WiiU emulator which allow to do all sorts of cool stuff, including custom button/motion sources.
 Purpose of this document is to shed light on previously undocumented protocol it uses.
-**Only one known and existing version of protocol at the moment of creation of this document is `1001` which is described below.**
+**Only one known and existing version of protocol at the moment of creation and last modification of this document is `1001` which is described below.**

 ## Common information